 - Avoid camping in high use bear areas

 - Keep tents, kayaks and other gear in close proximity

 - Be ready to defend your food and gear if a curious bear approaches

 Andrew Clark Hecht Memorial Public Safety Achievement Award

 The Kenai Fjords National Park Bear Management Team was awarded the 2008 NPS Andrew Clark Hecht Memorial Public Safety Achievement Award.
 This award was created in the memory of Andrew Clark Hecht, a nine year old boy who died in 1970 after accidentally falling into a hot spring in Yellowstone National Park.
 This is the highest award bestowed by the NPS for outstanding public safety achievment and is presented annually by the Director of the National Park Service.
 This honor is a tribute to all the hard work that has gone into our bear management program at the park.

 Report Bear Encounters

 If you have an encounter with a bear, report it to a park ranger as soon as possible.
 Questions?
 Would you like to report an encounter?
-Call the Kenai Fjords National Park Bear Management Team (please include your current contact information in your email or voicemail message):
+Contact a visitor center or the Bear Management Team by phone, (907) 422-0500, or email (please include your current contact information).